 Menekse played the hole up the left side, and we met again at the long narrow green.
 Her approach shot had come to rest about 2 yards short of the elevated green.
 “Should I putt this?” she wondered aloud, trying to decide between a wedge and putter.
 Electing her putter, she proceeded to hole out a good 60-footer for a fantastic par!
 Ah, yes, you should putt that!

 Be sure to look back at the fairway when you walk off because the sixth hole at Barnbougle looks like it was carved from heaven!

 Tom’s Little Devil

 Nicknamed Tom’s Little Devil, the 122-yard par 3 seventh turns you around and plays back in the same direction as the opening holes.
 For us, this meant that the tiny postage stamp-sized green was directly into the strong wind!
-There are bunkers short and right of the green that are away from the putting surface, but the false front would make for an extremely difficult up and down.
+There are bunkers short and right of the green that is away from the putting surface, but the false front would make for an extremely difficult up and down.
 There are no bunkers long, but the slope behind the green won’t stop until it’s a lost ball, which means that long isn’t an option either.
 And the bunkers left are well overhead high deep!
 Miss it left and you might as well pack a lunch because you’re going to be down there awhile.
 All this adds up to is that there is no safe miss on seven.

 Having already eaten, I was determined not to go left.
 With the wind gusting off the ocean, I decided to try my luck with a knock-down eight-iron.
 Holding my breath, I watched it land pin high in the middle right of the tiny green, and then roll off the right side.

 Menekse hit an eight-iron absolutely on a rope!
 But the wind caught it, and it landed on the very front edge.
 It rolled halfway up the hill, then in disbelief, we watched it roll back down the same hill, coming to rest short of the green.